Need to talk? Call 1800 882 436.

 • pick up medical problems early so they can be treated

-• identify any genetic conditions affecting your baby, so you can decide what to do next
+• identify any genetic conditions affecting your baby, so you can find out what your options are and decide what to do next

-• check that your baby is growing and developing
+• check and monitor how well your baby is growing and developing

 It's important to try to do the tests at the recommended time to make sure you get the most accurate information.
 The test results are used to help you and your healthcare team make any necessary decisions about your pregnancy.